 Have you ever tried to reach out for help – but weren’t taken seriously?
-Were you ever told that you don’t don’t “look” like you have an eating disorder?
+Were you ever told that you don’t “look” like you have an eating disorder?

 For me, disordered eating has been a part of my life since middle school.
 In eighth grade, I started a simple diet in an attempt to lose a few pounds.
 By high school, that diet had spiraled into what I now recognize was a full-blown eating disorder.
-Over the next four years, heavy restriction, fasting, binging and purging became a regular part of my life.
+Over the next four years restriction, fasting, binging and purging became a regular part of my life.

-Many of my friends, family members, and other adults became aware of some of the unhealthy behaviors I was engaging in to lose weight.
+Many of my friends, family members, and other adults became aware of the unhealthy behaviors I was engaging in to lose weight.
 Despite this fact, no one ever made any real attempts to intervene.

 Maybe they weren’t concerned because I always maintained a “healthy” weight.
 Or maybe it was because people thought it was just a normal “teenage phase”.
-Maybe it was because we live in a diet culture where many of these behaviors are normalized (and even encouraged).
+Maybe it was because we live in a diet culture where many of these behaviors are normalized.
+And even encouraged.

 So I told myself I was fine.

-When you have been told for years that your problems aren’t that serious, the idea of seeking out help can be terrifying.
+When you have been told for years that your problems aren’t that serious, the idea of seeking out support can be terrifying.
 Your eating disorder wants you to believe that you aren’t sick enough to get help.

 It’s a terrible cycle.
 And it’s one that’s really scary to break out of.